husker-dev/native-kt/README.md

 }
 ```

-By default, all modules are stored in `src/nativeInterop/`.
+By default, all native projects are stored in `src/nativeInterop/[name]`.
+You can change it using property `projectDir`.

-Each module requires these files:
+Each project requires these files:
-- `CMakeLists.txt` - CMake project file
+- `CMakeLists.txt` - CMake configuration file
 - `api.idl` - API description

-Call `:cmakeInitMyLib` to generate basic project for you.
+> Call `:cmakeInitMyLib` to generate basic project for you.

 ## Usage in native

-When Gradle project is loaded, it generates header `api.h` based on `api.idl` in module directory.
+When Gradle project is loaded, it generates header `api.h` based on `api.idl` in native project directory.

 This C-header needs to be included and implemented in your code.